gosiaradomska/Analysis-of-Cinema-Attendance-in-Poland-2013-2023-/README.md

 ## Data Source

-The dataset was obtained from the [Local Data Bank] (bdl.stat.gov.pl) and includes 17 features describing cinema attendance in Poland from 2013 to 2023.
+The dataset was obtained from the [Local Data Bank](bdl.stat.gov.pl) and includes 17 features describing cinema attendance in Poland from 2013 to 2023.

 ## Analyzed Variables